berstend/puppeteer-extra/packages/playwright-extra/readme.md

 // Note: Instead of chromium you can use firefox and webkit as well. const { chromium } = require('playwright-extra')

-// import and configure a the recaptcha plugin const RecaptchaPlugin = require('@extra/recaptcha') const recaptcha = RecaptchaPlugin({
+// import and configure the recaptcha plugin const RecaptchaPlugin = require('@extra/recaptcha') const recaptcha = RecaptchaPlugin({
   provider: {